dart-atom/atom-flutter/README.md

 * Debug in iOS simulator and Android device
 * Code completion

+Most features are listed in the Command Palette (Cmd-Shift-P / Control-Shift-P).

 ## Features and bugs

 Please file feature requests and bugs at the [issue tracker][tracker].